abhinav-kimothi/VIDIA.I/README.md

 ---

 ## Features
-__Document and Web Page Analysis__:Users can upload documents or provide web links to analyze and extract information from them.
+__Document and Web Page Analysis__:Users can upload files or provide web links to analyze and extract information from them.

 __Question-Answering__: Users can ask questions based on the analyzed document or web page, and VIDIA.I utilizes AI models to provide relevant answers.